rabiaa1001/Image_Data_Augmentation/README.md

 Augment images to increase a dataset and potentially improve accuracy

 ### Methods
-#### There are various libraries that will effectively augment your dataset, below are just 3
+#### There are various libraries that will effectively augment your dataset, below are 3 common libraries
  - imageio
  - ImageDataGenerator - to be added
  - tensorflow this method uses GPUs while performing image augmention  -- to be added